RAK2461 WisNode Bridge IO Lite Quick Start Guide

 -

-- When the output state is enable, the left bulb is supplied, when it is disabled, the right bulb is supplied.
+- When the output state is enabled, the left bulb is supplied.
+When it is disabled, the right bulb is supplied.

 Connect the RAK2461 to LoRa Network Server